simonsdave/clair-cicd/README.md

 ```

 The above is an example of an inline whitelist.
 It's also possible
 to specify a whitelist in a file.
-The example below illustrates the
+The example below illustrates the usage.
-usage.
+Note use of the ```file://``` prefix to indicate the whitelist is contained in a file.

 ```bash
 ~> cat whitelist.json